nali321/metabundance/README.md

 ```

 ## Setup:
-Run conda_installer.py to create environments for pipeline
+Run conda_installer.py to create environments for pipeline.

 ```
 python /path/to/conda_installer.py -o /path/to/envs